nbp/holyjit.org/content/posts/introducing-use-counts.md

 authors: [ "Nicolas B. Pierron" ]
 ---

-One of the paper I like about Just-In-Time compiler is about dealing with a choice between multiple optimization toogles.
+One of the papers I like about Just-In-Time compilers is about dealing with a choice between multiple optimization toggles.
 The research paper [Adapative Optimization in the Jalapeño JVM](https://www.researchgate.net/publication/2808142_Adaptive_Optimization_in_the_Jalapeno_JVM) describes how a JIT should decide which optimization it should select when